Information on this topic:

 Significant Projects and Achievements 2013/2014

-On September 10, 2014, Laguna Woods Village will celebrate its 50th Anniversary.
+On September 10, 2014, Laguna Woods Village celebrated its 50th Anniversary.
 Laguna Woods Village is not just a great place to live, it’s a lifestyle opportunity, an ideal environment for those transitioning from careers and work to active retirement.

 50 years ago, a community was born.
 We now we look to the future, and 50 more years of Resort Living, California Style.